2022–23 Gonzaga Bulldogs women's basketball team

 The 2022–23 Gonzaga Bulldogs women's basketball team represented Gonzaga University in the 2022–23 NCAA Division I women's basketball season.
-The Bulldogs (also informally referred to as the "Zags"), were members of the West Coast Conference.
+The Bulldogs (also informally referred to as the "Zags") were members of the West Coast Conference.
 The Bulldogs, led by ninth year head coach Lisa Fortier, played their home games at the McCarthey Athletic Center on the university campus in Spokane, Washington.

 Previous season

 The Bulldogs finished the season at 27–7 and 15–2 in WCC play to finish in second place.
-They won WCC women's tournament by defeating BYU.
-They received an automatic bid to the NCAA Women's Tournament as a 9th seed in Wichita region where they defeated Nebraska in the first round before losing to Louisville in second round.
+They won the WCC women's tournament by defeating BYU.
+They received an automatic bid to the NCAA Women's Tournament as a No. 9 seed in the Wichita region, where they defeated Nebraska in the first round before losing to Louisville in the second round.

 Offseason

 Departures

 Due to COVID-19 disruptions throughout NCAA sports in 2020–21, the NCAA announced that the 2020–21 season would not count against the athletic eligibility of any individual involved in an NCAA winter sport, including women's basketball.
 This meant that all seniors in 2020–21 had the option to return for 2021–22.